How can I migrate to Germany from India in 2021?

 - Migrate for self- employment

 Irrespective of the reason you want to migrate to Germany, there are certain eligibility requirements that you should meet:

-Based on the purpose of migration, applicants will have to meet certain financial requirements to prove that they can financially support themselves while in Germany.
+Financial stability: Based on the purpose for migration, applicants will have to meet certain financial requirements to prove that they can financially support themselves while in Germany.
 If you are coming to Germany with a job offer, you still need to have the initial funds to meet expenses till you get your first salary.

-It is mandatory to have health insurance coverage before you migrate to the country.
+Health insurance: It is mandatory to have a health insurance coverage before you migrate to the country.
 It is better to get the policy from a German company if you are planning to migrate here.